paulieguk/LDW-JUN22/Content/Instructions-005.md

  - Press **Review and Create**, Followed by **Create**

->[!Knowledge] This will provbision the resource group within a few seconds.
+>[!Knowledge] This will provision the resource group within a few seconds.
 This is allowed because of the Allow Storage Accounts ACP.
 Other resource types should be blocked.

 - Press **Go to resource** just to confirm the resource exists.

-### Lets attempt to provision another service
+### Let's attempt to provision another service
 - Return to the Resource Group (via the Dashboard if needed)
 - Create a Web App using the Quick Create function used above